In this article, you will learn what is Two Stroke Engine? Their Working, Types, Advantages, and Disadvantages are explained with Pictures.

 Two Stroke Compression Ignition (Diesel) Engine

 In this engine, only air is compressed inside the cylinder. and the fuel (diesel) is injected by an injector fitted in the head of the cylinder.
 There is no spark plug in this engine.
-The remaining operations of the two-stroke compression ignition engine are exactly the same. as those of the spark-ignition engine.
+The remaining operations of the two-stroke compression ignition engine are the same. as those of the spark-ignition engine.

-Port timing diagram for a two-stroke diesel engine.
+The port timing diagram for a two-stroke diesel engine.

 Read Also: What is Camshaft?
 Its Function & Application [PDF]